djeada/Asciiquest/README.md

 # Mysterious Dungeon

-Mysterious Dungeon is a roguelike dungeon game, where you play as a hero, trying to find the exit.
-The enemies are randomly generated, and you can fight them, or try to sneak past them.
-With each level, the enemies are getting more difficult to defeat.
-You can also use the items in the dungeon to help you.
+Mysterious Dungeon is a roguelike dungeon game in which you play as a hero trying to find the exit of a randomly generated dungeon.
+The game features enemy AI, pathfinding algorithms, multithreading, and the ability to play multiplayer.
+As you progress through the levels, the enemies will become more difficult to defeat.
+You can use items found in the dungeon to help you on your quest.
 The game is designed to be played in a terminal, but there are plans to make it work in a browser as well.

 ## Screenshot